 The Ryobi table saw is on Amazon, eBay, and Takealot.
 It comes in different sizes, styles, and types that you choose from.
 Your budget tells you the range you should be looking into.
-There are factors to consider when buying the table saw.
+There are factors to consider when buying a table saw.

 The projects you will be working on have their needs that have to be complemented by the table saw.
 Take a look at the price, gauge steel support, the power switch mechanism, power, portability, clarity in assembly instructions, and insert availability.
-You might not have all these features in one model, and you have to prioritize your needs.
+You might not have all these features in one model, and you must prioritize your needs.

 Why you should get a Ryobi table saw

 It is easy to transport due to the foldable wheels.
 The built-in table supports long materials.
-The push stick storage onboard makes the fence accessible.
+The push-stick storage onboard makes the fence accessible.

 How to make a table saw cut

 Get a proper alignment of the blade for your projects.
 Collect scrap wood for testing.
-Different saw blades are for different cuts, and each blade has its specific cutting technique.
+Different saw blades are for further cuts, and each blade has its specific cutting technique.
 Rip cuts are cut along the grain and crosscuts against the grain.
 A bevel cut requires an adjustment of the depth of the base plate.
 Angle cuts need the sliding of the base of the saw.

 How to make a table saw cut diagonally.

 Layout the cut on the finished part using a pencil and a straight edge.
 Draw a line that represents both sides of the slot.
-Attach a guide board to the blank.
+Attach a guideboard to the blank.
 To make a guide board, use a scrap of plywood that covers the discard.

-It is to be long enough to extend some inches beyond both ends of the blank.
+It is long enough to extend some inches beyond both ends of the blank.
 Align the guide board with the kerf line.
 Tack it to the discard with pins from the air nailer.
 Set the fence by flipping the boards over end-to-end.
 The guide board width sets the table saw fence position.
 Cut the part as the finished part drops to the table.